What Is Considered a Lowball Offer? Tips to Spot and Avoid Them

 Amidst the chaos of leaving your current home and building your family a new nest, the last distraction you need is time-wasting lowball offers.
 They take up valuable real estate on your schedule—not to mention, they can be disheartening and add stress to the sales process.

-FlipSplit provides hassle-free, no-obligation cash offers using transparent, data-driven pricing.
+Let FlipSplit provide hassle-free, no-obligation cash offers using our transparent, data-driven pricing strategy.
 Plus, you have the opportunity to earn more down the line with a 50/50 split of extra profits.

 We respect your time by providing transparent information and putting up quick offers.
 You also have a choice of closing date—as little as 72 hours or as long as 90 days—based on what’s most convenient for you.
-Visit FlipSplit to find out more and get started today.
+Our transparent pricing helps you make the best decision for your future.
+A good offer should feel fair, transparent, and timely.
+Visit FlipSplit to find out more and end the stress of endless negotiations.

 Reviewed by: Brandon Brown